Bad Hair Day: Bad Hair Day: The Videos

 Bad Hair Day: The Videos is a VHS release of four of "Weird Al" Yankovic's music videos, directed by Jay Levey and Yankovic.
 It was released by Scotti Brothers Records on June 4, 1996.
+The latter two videos, "Headline News" and "Money for Nothing/Beverly Hillbillies*," are not from Bad Hair Day, but instead bonus videos from Permanent Record: Al in the Box and UHF, respectively.